-For example: An employee hired as a forklift driver.
+For example: An employee is hired as a forklift driver.
 While operating the forklift, the employee moves a large crate, and in doing so, damages a customer’s car.
 Because the employee’s actions were within the course of his employment (moving a crate using a forklift), the employer would likely be vicariously liable for the damages.

 The Respondeat Superior Doctrine can become more difficult to apply when an employee’s actions are not as clearly within the scope of employment.
 For example, if a delivery driver stops to get gas mid-delivery and a tort occurs, this stop to get gas will likely be determined as a “detour” – a brief activity that an employer might reasonably expect to occur within the course of employment, and for which the employer can be vicariously liable.

 Now, let’s say that same delivery driver later stops at a bar and consumes a few alcoholic drinks.
 This would not be a “detour”, but would instead be considered a “frolic” – an activity

 The vicarious liability legal doctrine is meant to prevent tortious conduct from recurring, and to also give greater insurance of compensation for the injured party.
 Vicarious liability also helps ensure that those who benefit from the activity that led to the injury also have a responsibility for the damage.
 This means that the employee responsible for the tort remains jointly liable in a situation with Respondeat Superior, so both parties can be held accountable for damages.

 If just an employee is sued in a subrogation suit, that employee could seek indemnification from their employer or bring their employer into the lawsuit if the employee’s actions occurred within the course and scope of their employment.
 Conversely, if only the employer is pursued in the lawsuit, they cannot seek indemnification from the employee.
 However, they

-Still have questions about this vicarious liability in subrogation lawsuits?
+Still have questions about this vicarious liability as it applies to subrogation lawsuits?
 Check out our insurance subrogation podcast, “

 On Subrogation ,” as well as our collection of subrogation education videos on YouTube, to hear Rathbone Group’s skilled subrogation lawyers break down complicated topics in easy-to-understand ways.